Shortcake-Cafe/Rabbit-Hole-Doc/docs/ext/skinning.md

 ## Creating a skin

-To create a skin, you will need to download the <a href="../RabbitHoleAssets.zip" download>asset pack</a> and extract it.
+To create a skin, you will need to download the <a href="../../RabbitHoleAssets.zip" download="RabbitHoleAssets.zip">asset pack</a> and extract it.
 The asset pack contains the game's assets with their original file names and structure.
 You can modify these assets in any way you like, as long as you keep the file names and structure the same.

 ## Applying a skin